-Rats are never far from us humans, we are there source of food and habitat, so if you have recently seen one in or near your home or garden then it is likely to be living nearby and is searching for food.
-It is unlikely to be alone either, rats live in extended family groups
+Rats are never far away from our homes, we are there source of food and shelter, so if you have recently seen one in or near your home or garden then it is likely to be living nearby and is searching for food, access and shelter.
+It is unlikely to be alone either, rats live in extended family groups.

 More about setting live traps and snap traps next.